-* The undergraduate Business programs do not qualify for OPT STEM Extension.
+* Undergraduate Business programs do not qualify for OPT STEM.

-* The Computational & Applied Mathematics & Statistics major as part of the Interdisciplinary Program does not qualify for OPT STEM Extension.
+** The Computational & Applied Mathematics & Statistics major as part of the Interdisciplinary Program does not qualify for OPT STEM.

 Additional Eligibility Information

-- STEM extension is based on program or major.
+- OPT STEM is based on program or major.
 Minors and concentrations may not be used.

-- To be eligible for STEM OPT, you must currently be in your 12-month post-graduation period of OPT, working for a U.S. employer in a paid job or training opportunity directly related to your major area of study (as listed on your I-20).
+- To be eligible for OPT STEM, you must currently be in your 12-month post-graduation period of OPT, working for a U.S. employer in a paid job or training opportunity directly related to your major area of study (as listed on your I-20).
 Self-employment does not qualify.
 Unpaid opportunities and volunteering do not qualify.

 - Your employer must be registered with the E-Verify employment verification system.

 - You have a lifetime limit of two 24-month OPT extensions (one per eligible STEM degree).

 - You and your direct supervisor must complete a I-983 training plan, and submit it to the Reves Center, and must submit an updated I-983 to the Reves Center any time there are employment changes.
 See Form I-983 Overview from Study in the States for instructions on how to complete the form.